DudaDev/ember-hostname-environment/README.md

 # Ember Hostname Environment

-Manipulate ember-cli `ENV` as you like be creating a node module by the name `config/environment-{hostname}.js`
+Manipulate ember-cli `ENV` as you like by creating a node module by the name `config/environment-{hostname}.js`

 ## Installation